 If the jet moves at nearly the speed of light, the gamma rays will be blue-shifted and beamed strongly in one direction.
 This component could, in principle, be seen at cosmological distances if the jet happens to be pointed right at the Earth.
 Most of the jets will not be pointed at the Earth, so this picture requires many more gamma-ray burst events that are not pointed at the Earth to account for the few that are.
 If the collimation is to one part in a thousand, then there must be one thousand jets not pointed at the Earth for every one that is.
-The required rate of bursts is roughly that for normal supernovae, approximately one per few hundred years per bright galaxy, giving a crude concordance to the argument.

-While our reasoning was on the right track, the afterglows themselves produced the direct evidence that the energy flow is, indeed, strongly collimated but probably not quite as much as we speculated.
+The required rate of bursts in that case would be roughly that for normal supernovae, approximately one per few hundred years per bright galaxy, giving a crude concordance to the argument.
+While our reasoning was on the right track, the afterglows themselves produced the direct evidence that the energy flow is, indeed, strongly collimated, but probably not quite as much as we speculated.
 The important evidence is that, even though some of the afterglows fade roughly inversely with time as expected for spherical relativistic blast waves, a few were observed to decline more rapidly.
 The explanation for this behavior requires the invocation of a jet-like, rather than spherical, flow.
 A critical difference between a jet and a spherical blast wave is that, when it slows down, a jet can expand sideways.
 This sideways expansion can tap the energy of the jet and cause more rapid cooling and deceleration and hence a more rapid rate of decline of radiation output.

 By now many burst afterglows have been analyzed and shown to reveal this behavior.
-Quantitative analysis by many people, including my colleague, Pawan Kumar, is consistent with their being collimated to only 1 percent of the sky, or even less, somewhat greater than what Lifan Wang and I guessed.
-This means that the energy is reduced by a factor of 100 or more, and that they must be 100 times more common than the actual rate of detection, about one per day, would imply.
+Quantitative analysis by many people, including my colleague, Pawan Kumar, is consistent with their being collimated to only 1 percent of the sky, or even less.
+This is certainly well-collimated, but to a somewhat looser extent than what Lifan Wang and I guessed.
+This means that the energy is reduced by a factor of 100 or more, and that gamma-ray bursts must be 100 times more common than the actual rate of detection, about one per day, would imply.
+Even with this "most are beamed away from us" factor taken into account, gamma-ray bursts are deduced to be more rare than normal core-collapse supernovae, and probably even more rare than the "usual" production of black holes.
+It is very unlikely that every core collapse supernova yields a gammaray burst, but even that conclusion is occasionally questioned (Section 6).

 When this strong collimation was invoked for GRB 990123, the energy deduced for it was reduced from a mind-boggling level equivalent to the expansion energy of three thousand supernovae to about 10 percent of the total collapse energy of a neutron star, only ten times the expansion energy of a normal supernova.
 A new phrase entered the literature, the "isotropic equivalent" energy.
 The idea was that this was the fictitious energy that would have been emitted if the burst radiated equally in all directions - isotropically.
 The isotropic equivalent energy was a convenient measure of the apparent energy, but not to be confused with the actual energy emitted, the error made in the first blush.